 If you plan on combining you Annapurna Circuit trek with some proper climbing (e.g, ropes, ice axes and crampons), you’ll need mountaineering insurance on top of this.
-For more information on trekking insurance please read our detailed article here.
-Our article also includes a quote calculator for your convenience.
+Read our article on trekking insurance.

 Average cost for trekking insurance (not including mountaineering) = US$150 (based upon 30 days cover)